DrInfinite/TheSortingProject/README.md

 # The Sorting Project

-<h3 align="center">The consummate compendium for acquiring erudition in the art of categorization</h3>
+<h3>The consummate compendium for acquiring erudition in the art of categorization</h3>

 The Sorting Project is a fun little Open-Source project that I chose to pursue in my free time.
 There are quite literally dozens of sorting algorithms and I thought it would be fun to implement